florian-vuillemot/florian-vuillemot.github.io/_posts/2023-12-03-azure-function-python-ml-part-1.markdown

 ![GitHub Repository](/assets/2023-11-28-azure-function-python-ml-part-1/github-repository.gif)

-{% include alerts/info.html content="To better understand the [Azure Function framework](https://learn.microsoft.com/en-us/azure/azure-functions/functions-reference-python?tabs=asgi%2Capplication-level&pivots=python-mode-decorators)." %}
+> To better understand the [Azure Function framework](https://learn.microsoft.com/en-us/azure/azure-functions/functions-reference-python?tabs=asgi%2Capplication-level&pivots=python-mode-decorators).

 ## Run locally an Azure Function
 Now, the application is ready to be used in the cloud.
 However, running the application on the local machine is more complex than it was.
 Because now, the code is a mix between the Azure Function framework and the application code, it is not possible to test the application code without running the [Azure Function emulator](https://learn.microsoft.com/en-us/azure/azure-functions/functions-develop-local).
 Even if running this emulator is straightforward, the reader is encouraged to separate the Azure Function code and the business application to improve the feedback loop.